 These are the world's elite after all.
 Home to Harvard University and the Massachusetts Institute of Technology, more than a quarter of the adults here are enrolled in university or college.

-Michigan: Ann Arbor
+Bottom Line: Ann Arbor

 Just about one in three people living in Ann Arbor are enrolled in postsecondary school.
 There are four different schools here, including the University of Michigan, one of the largest universities in the country.
 Even more impressive are the number of bars and restaurants catering to the students — there are 362 per every 100,000 people!